In Part 1, we talked about the history of Electric Vehicles and how that history influences our future.

 Level Three charging is a completely different animal from Level One and Two, since it deals with direct current rather than alternate current.
 There are a few different flavors of DC Fast Charging, which refer to charging equipment which bypasses the vehicle's onboard charger and charges the vehicle's battery directly (Level Three is not a precisely accurate technical term but we use it here to make the varieties of charger clearer).

-Quick chargers are the technology choice you’ll see at highway rest stops, parking garages, and other locations where it is unrealistic to expect customers to stick around for 4-5 hours to recharge their vehicle.
+Quick chargers are the technology choice you'll see at highway rest stops (we've installed them at the Kennebunk and Gardiner rest stops on I-95 in Maine), parking garages, and other locations where it is unrealistic to expect customers to stick around for 4-5 hours to recharge their vehicle.
 While much more expensive, the time benefits are remarkable, and DCQCs are the technology that will enable truly long-range drive times with electric vehicles.

 Seem far-fetched to drive coast to coast on batteries?
 It shouldn't!
 It's already possible for Tesla owners - Tesla's proprietary network of "Superchargers" already make it possible to drive from Lubec, Maine to San Diego, CA on electricity only.

-Like the idea of filling up for the equivalent of 71 cents per gallon?
-Well, with solar and electric vehicles, that’s a reality!
+Like the idea of filling up for the equivalent of $1.85 per gallon?
+Well, with solar and electric vehicles, that's a reality!

 Electricity is only as clean as its source, and combining EVs with solar breaks the connection between driving and carbon pollution created by utilities to produce electricity.
 The powerful combination of EVs and solar energy renders a charging package that can lock in your energy costs for years to come, as well as creating the strongest return on investment for your solar array.

-How do we get to 71 cents per gallon?
-Well – EVs receive a mile per gallon equivalent (MPGe) from the EPA based on how many kilowatt-hours (kWh) it takes for the vehicle to drive 100 miles.
+How do we get to $1.85 per gallon?
+Well - EVs receive a mile per gallon equivalent (MPGe) from the EPA based on how many kilowatt-hours (kWh) it takes for the vehicle to drive 100 miles.
 Similarly, there is the eGallon, which represents the cost of powering a vehicle with electricity compared to a similar motor vehicle.
-Using the average fuel economy and energy efficiency of motor vehicles (28mpg) compared to EVs, and the adjusted price of electricity generated by solar power (roughly 10 cents per kilowatt-hour over 25 years), the cost of “fueling” an EV in Northern New England is roughly equivalent to paying $0.71/gallon for gasoline!
+Using the average fuel economy and energy efficiency of motor vehicles compared to EVs, and the adjusted price of electricity generated by solar power, the cost of "fueling" an EV in Northern New England is roughly equivalent to paying $1.85/gallon for gasoline!

 If you drive an EV powered by your solar array, the cost of the solar panels shifts from displacing the expense of utility-supplied electricity to displacing the expense of ever-fluctuating gasoline prices.
 Once you've paid off your solar array with a better return on investment, the energy produced for your car becomes free, for years.